haberbyte/dotfiles/README.md

 ## Features

-Many of the following features are added through the "rbates" Oh My ZSH plugin.

-I normally place all of my coding projects in ~/code, so this directory can easily be accessed (and tab completed) with the "c" command.
+I normally place all of my coding projects in ~/word, so this directory can easily be accessed (and tab completed) with the "c" command.

 ```terminal
 c railsca<tab>